spectrayan/spectrayan-justice/justice-system-ai/README.md

 # Justice System AI

 A Python package providing AI-powered tools and utilities for justice systems.
+This module is part of the larger Spectrayan Justice System project and works with models generated from the OpenAPI specifications.

 ## Installation